MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/webcontent.md

 ## Add a WebSlate to your Mesh Environment

-Adding a WebSlate to your Environment should be a relatively straightforward process so long as you have a Unity project set up to create Mesh Environments or artifacts.
+Adding a WebSlate to your Environment should be a relatively straightforward process so long as you have a Unity project set up to create Mesh environments.

-### Prerequisites

-- Understand project setup in Unity covered in the E2E Environment Creation Guide.

-- Your account must be added as a Content Contributor in the Mesh World you're trying to publish to.
-If you're unsure about this, check with your IT admin.
-There's more information about this in the next section.

-- There must be an existing World in the Mesh Portal that you can upload your work to.

-### Import the Mesh Toolkit Packages

-If you haven't done so already, set up access to the [Mesh Toolkit](../build-your-basic-environment/access-the-mesh-toolkit-package.md).

 ### Add a WebSlate prefab to your Unity project